-Note: First year students reside in the First-Year-Focus area, which consists of multiple occupancy rooms (doubles, triples, or quads), and participate in the unlimited meal plan.
-Accommodations granted by the College must follow these requirements.
+Note: First year students reside in Brooks, Reid, and Sulznerger and participate in the unlimited meal plan.

-Students currently living in housing (or are Room Selection-eligible) who need a disability housing accommodation for the upcoming academic year must submit a DHR no later than 4pm on Thursday, February 18, 2016 (as part of the Room Selection process).
-See https://barnard.edu/reslife/roomselection/disability for more information.
+Students currently living in housing (or are Room Selection-eligible) who need a disability housing accommodation for the upcoming academic year must submit a DHR no later than 4pm on Friday, January 11, 2019 (as part of the Room Selection process).
+More information

 Students who are applying for campus housing should submit a DHR by the same deadline as required by the Housing Application (June 1 for the Fall, December 1 for the Spring).
 The DHR must be submitted in addition to the regular Housing application.
 Note: in these situations it is typically not possible to have a "Pull-In."

 Reminder: students who may have received accommodations in the past must re-apply each year to be reconsidered (or returning from a leave of absence).
 Previous accommodations are not automatically extended without submitting an updated request for the upcoming academic year.

 Under the Americans with Disabilities Act of 1990, a disability is defined as "any physical or mental impairment that substantially limits one or more major life activities."
 If you are unsure whether your particular illness or impairment qualifies as a disability, please contact ODS directly, well in advance of the deadline.

 Yes.
-If you have not previously registered with ODS, you must do so when you apply for a disability-related housing accommodation.
+If you have not previously registered with ODS, you must do prior to applying for a disability-related housing accommodation.
 All students with disabilities requesting a disability-related housing accommodation must follow the three-step procedure outlined above.
 ODS often finds that when students come in to discuss their disability-related housing concerns that there may be other types of needs (especially for students with chronic illnesses) for which ODS registration might be helpful in the future.

 The Disability Housing Request Committee reviews requests for disability-related housing consideration on a case-by-case basis.
 Accessibility information may be found on each residence hall's webpage at barnard.edu/reslife/housing-options.
-Room assignments are made based on individual student needs and room availability.
+Room assignments are made based on individual students' documented needs and room availability.